About Rep. Kelly Chambers

 In her community, Kelly has served as president of the Health Care Providers Council of Pierce County.
 She currently serves on the board of Puget Sound Honor Flights, a nonprofit organization that transports Western Washington veterans to Washington D.C. to visit and reflect at memorials dedicated to honor their service and sacrifices.

-She and Jeff have three grown children, Ashton, Savanna and Nick.
+Kelly and Jeff have three grown children, Ashton, Savanna, and Nick.
+She also recently welcomed her first grandchild.